flaturtha/NOS/_posts/2016-08-19-deduction.md

 >Our schoolboy replies, &#39;odd,&#39; and loses; but upon the second trial he wins, for he then says to himself, &#39;the simpleton had them even upon the first trial, and his amount of cunning is just sufficient to make him have them odd upon the second; I will therefore guess odd;&#39;—he guesses odd, and wins.
 Now, with a simpleton a degree above the first, he would have reasoned thus:

 >&#39;This fellow finds that in the first instance I guessed odd, and, in the second, he will propose to himself, upon the first impulse, a simple variation from even to odd, as did the first simpleton; but then a second thought will suggest that this is too simple a variation, and finally he will decide upon putting it even as before.
-I will therefore guess even;—he guesses even, and wins.
-Now this mode of reasoning in the schoolboy, whom his fellows termed &#39;lucky,1—what in its last analysis, is it?&quot;
+I will therefore guess even; he guesses even, and wins.
+Now this mode of reasoning in the schoolboy, whom his fellows termed &#39;lucky,&#39; &mdash; what in its last analysis, is it?&quot;

 >&quot;It is merely,&quot; I said, &quot;an identification of the reasoner&#39;s intellect with that of his opponent.&quot;